sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Browser_Class.md

 :title

 The title of the browser window.
-Can be overridden by the HTML within the browser window.
+It can be overridden by the HTML within the browser window.